Deynao1996/social-client/README.md

 ## Source Code

-Find the source code for this client part of the project on GitHub: [Social Source Code](https://github.com/Deynao1996/social-client)
+Find the source code for this client part of the project on GitHub: [Sociate Source Code](https://github.com/Deynao1996/social-client)

 ## Backend Repository